armstrys/Data-Bites-Blog/_pages/about.md

 ![]({{ site.baseurl }}/images/portrait_circle.png){:height="200px" width="200px"}

-I'm a geoscientist by background with a strong desire to uncover the "why" of challenging problems.
-I've spent my career studying geologic, geophysical, and environmental data, but spend much of my free time trolling through other publicly available data.
+Growing up I always loved physics, because of its ability to explain the natural world.
+Eventually I fell in love with geology because of it's unexplained problems and requirement for creative thinking.
+Recently, I've stumbled into the world of data science and deep learning where all the joys I found in geology and physics seem to collide into one generalized science.
+I've spent my career studying large geologic, geophysical, and environmental data set.
+Now I've started honing my data manipulation and modeling skills to catch up with my intuitions.

-As I continue to learn more python and vizualization skills I will be sharing my learnings and insights here on this blog.
-Please visit [this page](https://rysarmstr.github.io/Data-Bites-Blog/jupyter/2020/04/25/Introduction.html) or visit [my LinkedIn](https://www.linkedin.com/in/rysarmstr/) for more details on my background in geoscience and physics.
+This blog will serve as my personal outlet as I continue to learn more python, data modeling, and vizualization.
+Please visit [this page](https://rysarmstr.github.io/Data-Bites-Blog/2020/04/25/Introduction.html) or visit [my LinkedIn](https://www.linkedin.com/in/rysarmstr/) for more details on my background in geoscience and physics.